 The size is important because really small things can get into places that bigger things can’t.
 Like deep into your lung tissue, where it can find its way into the bloodstream.
 And that was the point of my article on which indoor air pollutants are of most concern.

-But you're in luck.
+But you’re in luck.
 As it turns out, the PM2.5 particles can be filtered out of the air with the right type of filter.
 After my article on indoor air pollutants, I wrote about filters and even included a nice chart from my friend John Semmelhack.
 It shows the percent of different size particles trapped by filters with different MERV ratings.
-The chart shows that to remove at least 90% of the PM2.5 from the airstream, you have to use a MERV-13 filter.
-Of course, you should read that whole article because I also talked about a lot of reasons why you may not be getting the filtration you think you're getting.
+The chart shows that to remove at least 85% of the PM2.5 from the airstream, you have to use a MERV-13 filter.* Of course, you should read that whole article because I also talked about a lot of reasons why you may not be getting the filtration you think you’re getting.
+You may know this already if you’re monitoring your indoor air quality.
+(And if you’re not, the Awair Element* is one of best, and most affordable, IAQ monitors for homes.*)

 Today, though, we’re going to home in on just this one issue of upgrading to a filter with a higher MERV rating, a filter that can remove more of the small stuff.
 First, we’ll take a quick look at what MERV is and then some of the potential problems with using high-MERV filters in your heating and air conditioning system.